Zhiqiangcao/Rcode_OW_RMST/README.md

 # Rcode_OW_RMST

-The folders and the R code help to reproducing Tables 1-4 in the article "Addressing Extreme Propensity Scores in Estimating Restricted Mean Survival Time via the Overlap Weights " by Zhiqiang Cao and Fan Li (under review)
+The folders and the R code help to reproducing Tables 1-4 in the article "1.
+Zhiqiang Cao, Lama Ghazi, Claudia Mastrogiacomo, Laura Forastiere, F. Perry Wilson, Fan Li.
+Using overlap weights to address extreme propensity scores in estimating restricted mean counterfactual survival times.
+American Journal of Epidemiology, forthcoming, 2024(+)."

 For questions or comments about the code, please contact Zhiqiang Cao zcaoae@connect.ust.hk.
 You will need to change the directory to use the example code in script.
 This folder includes the following functions: